Get to know this software consultant a little better

 I consider the debate about Mobile Development belonging to Front End culturally irrelevant and wrong.

 Human interaction matters for back-end and system design and software architecture matters for Mobile.

 I chose to focus on Apple, because it matched my ideas on elegance and design, especially from a software engineering stand point.

-I also use other elegant (and fast) technologies, did I mention Go programming language?
+I also use other elegant (and fast) technologies, and like to straddle and experiment a lot.

 Business management How can a nerd be interested in that?

 I got into that because wanted to learn more on how companies I consulted for worked.

 I also wanted to know how to drive software development to success, while respecting people, and make a bigger difference.
 I had met such horrible examples as role models, and very few good ones.